robert-westenberger/knowledgebase/docker.md

 ## Container
 A container is an abstraction at the application layer that packages code and dependencies together.
 Instead of virtualizing the entire physical machine, containers virtualize the host operating system only.

-They are a lot lighter than traditional virtual machines, so a large number of containers can be run simultaneously withotu affecting the performance of the host system.
+They are a lot lighter than traditional virtual machines, so a large number of containers can be run simultaneously without affecting the performance of the host system.

+If you were to, for example, execute `uname -a` in a terminal in both the host operating system and inside a container, you will see both the host OS and the container are using the same kernel.